Ampless/Amplessimus/README.md

 containing a build that is broken and outdated.
 Making Cydia-compatible builds is hard.
 Many older Cydia apps are broken in similar ways and since there is not a lot of documentation it is really hard to learn it.
+If you know, how to build Flutter apps for Cydia, please contact us at `ampless@chrissx.de`.

 ## <a name="build"></a> Building
 Building on Windows is a mess, because Windows is a mess.
 Luckily